-I currently live in Seoul, Korea so I from time to time I will share about my day in this bustling city.
+I currently live in Seoul, Korea from time to time I will share about my day in this bustling city.

 I’ve always enjoyed arts and crafts, and also pride myself on (trying) to be thrifty.
 Upcycling or repurposing different objects always gives me joy; it’s fun to stretch my brain and think, “now how can I create this without buying new materials?”
 I think the process adds another layer of creativity on top of the artistic one when working on something.

 Another one of my passions is snail mail, especially postcards.
 My love of postcards comes from my parents–my mom is a collector and my dad is a prolific sender.
 Reading The Forty Rules of Love by Elif Shafak reaffirmed how much postcards call to me; of all the lovely parts in this book full of Rumi’s poetry, my biggest takeaway was a short reference in the beginning to Aziz’s blog of postcards.
 After I finished the book, I tucked this postcards blog idea away in the back of my brain, adding to the to do list of creative endeavors.